interuss/dss/deploy/MIGRATION.md

 If you deployed the DSS using the Helm chart and the instructions provided in this repository, follow the instructions provided by CockroachDB `Cluster Upgrade with Helm` (See specific links below).
-Note that the CockroachDB documentation suggest to edit the values using `helm upgrade ... --set` commands.
+Note that the CockroachDB documentation suggests to edit the values using `helm upgrade ... --set` commands.
 You will need to use the root key `cockroachdb` since the cockroachdb Helm chart is a dependency of the dss chart.
 For instance, setting the image tag and partition using the command line would look like this:
 ```